ipfs/js-dag-service/README.md

 IPFS Lite runs the minimal setup required to get and put data on the IPFS network.

+For now, this is a highly experimental library.
+Use with caution.
+Ask for help on https://slack.textile.io.

 ## Table of Contents

 - [Background](#background)